Lucius Aurelius Marcianus: ... as theatre-commander in Illyricum

 However, the phrase is interpreted, it seems likely that Town-Council and Citizens of Philippopolis intended it to be known that Marcianus was in supreme command of the force that had saved their city at its moment of greatest peril and that his only superior was Gallienus:...
 Our August and Unvanquished Lord...

 This would accord with the meaning of the term doux on Inscriptions 2 and 3 – see above.

 Zosimus makes no reference to the nature of the war fought by Marcianus in his new capacity.
 As already indicated, Gerov suggests that, by the time Gallienus left for Italy, all that remained for his successor in Illyricum was to deal with scattered bands of barbarians who knew that they were beaten.
-However, as also indicated. the SHA can be interpreted to mean that Marcianus was had to deal with new incursions of peoples encouraged by the earlier successes of the "Goths" and "Heruli".
-The presently preferred narrative of this war arguing for a second wave of incursions whose ultimate defeat was only achieved by a supreme effort of the Imperial field-army under the Emperor Claudius in bloody confrontations at the Battle of Naissus and in the central Balkans mountains seems to indicate that Marcianus as Gallienus's theatrre-commander had had to fight a difficult campaign where successes were accompanied by reversals.
+However, as also indicated. the SHA can be interpreted to mean that Marcianus had to deal with new incursions of peoples encouraged by the earlier successes of the "Goths" and "Heruli".
+The presently preferred narrative of this war arguing for a second wave of incursions whose ultimate defeat was only achieved by a supreme effort of the Imperial field-army under the Emperor Claudius in bloody confrontations at the Battle of Naissus and in the central Balkans mountains seems to indicate that Marcianus as Gallienus's theatre-commander had had to fight a difficult campaign where successes were accompanied by reversals.